The war for talent has got a whole lot fiercer, thanks to the Great Resignation.

 Surface candidate and employee feedback, then act on it

-If you want to know how to improve your organisation’s recruitment and onboarding experience, the best people to ask are the ones who’ve been through it.
+If you want to know how to improve your organization’s recruitment and onboarding experience, the best people to ask are the ones who’ve been through it.

 Listen to what candidates have to say about their own experience and use automated surveys that capture feedback throughout the process to drive a pathway of improvement.